 - An increase in container volumes and more containers per ship (up to 10,000 reload containers) slows the pick-up process.

 - Peak volumes with smaller equipment capacity, labor force, and parking.

 - Labor disputes and strikes provoke further delays and congestion.

 How do drayage lags affect drivers?

-Motor carriers won’t be paid by terminals for waiting hours or get paid by ocean carriers for late containers’ return due to congestion.
-Drayage drivers lose their income, because they are paid by trip between pick-up and drop-off: no one reimburses waiting time.
-And, of course, drivers are burning fuel, polluting air and losing time, during drayage delays.
-The drayage industry structure leave no chance for drivers to protect themselves from losses.
+Delays negatively affect drivers.
+Terminals won’t pay motor carriers for waiting hours.
+Additionally, ocean carriers won’t compensate for late containers’ return due to congestion.
+In those scenarios, drayage drivers lose money as they receive payment by trip between pick-up and drop-off.
+No one reimburses waiting time.
+Meanwhile, drivers are burning fuel, polluting the air, and wasting time.
+The drayage industry structure leaves no chance for drivers to protect themselves from losses.

 How to Improve Truck Turnaround Time

 Capture Data to Track Truck Drayage